-To be able to keep some or all of the pension, the debtor's pension must be exempt in whole or in part under whichever schedule of exemptions (state or federal) the debtor employs.
-Many pensions are not exempt under state of federal law.
+The bankruptcy law establishes a debtor's pension and retirement benefits as assets of the debtor's estate like any other property.
+To keep some or all of the pension the debtor must choose the federal or state schedule of exemptions that exempts the whole or a part of his pension.
+Many pensions are not exempt under state or federal law.
 These pensions will be lost in a bankruptcy filing.

-If a debtor is retired and receiving benefits prior to the filing of the bankruptcy petition, many states will exempt the pension benefits received (usually up to 75%) if needed for support.
+If a debtor is retired and receiving benefits prior to the filing of the bankruptcy petition many states will exempt as much as 75% of the pension benefits received if needed for support.

-Whether or not a pension is deductible depends first on whether the debtor is using the state or federal exemptions.
-Pensions that are exempt under state exemptions are not always exemptible under the federal exemptions and vice versa.
+A pension is deductible depending on whether the debtor is using the state or federal exemptions.
+Pensions that are exempt under state exemptions are not always exempt under federal exemptions and vice versa.

-Another horrendous effect on a pension that can occur as a result of the bankruptcy is a huge tax bill that is not dischargeable.
-In the situation where either the debtor or debtor's employer has been making tax deferred contributions to the plan (contributions that are taxable once the debtor starts drawing from the plan), when the trustee takes the assets in the pension plan it is treated as a distribution to the debtor and placed with the trustee.
-Even though the debtor does not get the pensions, the debtor must pay income tax on the tax deferred contributions. debtor having a pension plan should consult with a bankruptcy attorney prior to filing the bankruptcy and review current bankruptcy law.
-If the reader does not wish to consult with an attorney specializing in bankruptcy, he should at least review the state exemptions, starting with those listed in this chapter, to see if the pension exemption has been changed.
-It is quite possible, given the frequency of the changes to the bankruptcy code, that pensions that are not now exemptible will be so when the reader becomes involved in a bankruptcy.
+A horrendous effect on a pension that can occur as a result of the bankruptcy is a huge tax bill that is not dischargeable.
+Take the situation where the debtor or his employer has been making tax deferred contributions to the plan (contributions that are taxable once the debtor starts drawing from the plan).
+When the trustee takes the assets in the pension plan they are treated as a distribution to the debtor that must be presented to the trustee; even though the debtor does not get the pension he must pay income tax on the tax deferred contributions.
+A debtor having a pension plan should consult with an attorney experienced in bankruptcy law prior to filing the bankruptcy to review current bankruptcy law.
+If a debtor does not wish to consult with an attorney, the person should at least review the state exemptions (starting with those listed in this chapter) to see if the pension exemption has been changed.
+It is quite possible, given the frequency of the changes to the Bankruptcy Code, that pensions that are not now exempt will be so in the future when the reader intends to file.

-Still there are a few things that can be done to minimize or prevent a partial or total loss of pension benefits.
+There are a few things that can be done to minimize or prevent a partial or total loss of pension benefits.
+These alternatives will be discussed below.